ruc-sci-comp/cpp-syllabus/README.md

 ## Course Description

 This course is a one-semester crash-course on the C++ programming language with applications in scientific computing.
 The primary goal of the course is to give the student an overview of C++; this will always be the priority.
 However, we will always be applying the C++ to various topics across STEM to give a broad understanding of how C++ can be applied to mathematics and the sciences.

-### Attendance

-Students are to miss no more than 2 classes unexcused.
-We meet only once a week, and missing a class is potentially very damaging to your progress!

 ### Prerequisite Knowledge